-The East Harbour Regional Park Ranger has established relationships with both MIRO (Mainland Island Restoration Organisation) and the East Harbour Forest Rangers, attending a number of evening meetings throughout the year.
-Regular liaison with Hutt City Council officers has also occurred during the hand over period.
+The East Harbour Regional Park Ranger has established relationships with the East Harbour Environmental Association, MIRO (Mainland Island Restoration Organisation), the East Harbour Forest Rangers, Wainuiomata Community Council and various Eastbourne residents' associations attending a number of evening meetings throughout the year.
+Regular liaison with Hutt City Council officers has also occurred during the year.

-7. Ensure compliance with Council policies
+6. Ensure compliance with Council policies

 Rangers have enforced Greater Wellington's Parks, Forests, Recreation Area and Water Collection Area Bylaws.
-This was achieved by regular patrols, providing after hours callout and security services.
+This was achieved by regular patrols, providing after-hour callout and security services.
 Our focus is on compliance by co-operation and we try to educate offenders to influence their long-term behaviour.
 We issue trespass notices and prosecute only when necessary.